Admission Information for the PhD Program

 Prospective students interested in our program will apply through the School of Graduate Studies.
 Detailed information regarding University requirements and application submission information can be found here.

-All application materials must be received by January 15th to ensure consideration for the program.
+All application materials must be received by June 30th for fall admission (August).

 The preferred method of applying is online through ApplyYourself Application Network.

-For more information about the PhD curriculum and program, click here.
+For more information about the MS curriculum and program, click here.

-- Statement of Purpose – a strongly written essay, highlighting your academic experience and any relevant experience/application to your current interest (internships, jobs, research, etc.).
-Students with clearly defined research interests that match those of a faculty member and career goals are significantly more likely to be accepted and to receive support.
-If your desire is to work with a specific faculty member, please state this clearly in your essay.
-Guidelines for writing your statement can be found by clicking this link.
-May be submitted via email firstname.lastname@example.org or sent via mail
+- Statement of Purpose – a brief description about your background followed by a strongly written essay, highlighting your academic experience and any relevant experience/application to your current interest (internships, jobs, research, etc.).
+May be submitted via email to firstname.lastname@example.org or sent via mail

 - Official Transcripts– documentation of all undergraduate and graduate level coursework taken.
 Only official transcripts will be accepted.
 Per University policy, we cannot accept copies.
 All official transcripts must be sent directly to the School of Graduate Studies and not the Department of Population and Quantitative Health Sciences.